 For example, if you spent $1,000 in one month and acquired 50 customers, your CAC would be 20.

 If you measure CAC by month, but it takes your typical prospect two months to buy after the first marketing touchpoint, your results will be misleading.
-Perhaps you start a new marketing campaign in January -- its impact on CAC won't be visible until February.
+Perhaps you start a new marketing campaign in January — its impact on CAC won't be visible until February.

 CAC = (Marketing Expenses (n-60) + 1/2 Sales (n-30) + ½ Sales (n)) / New Customers (n), where n= Current Month

-Cost Per Acquisition
+2. Cost Per Acquisition

 This means CPA and CAC are related: Your CPA is a leading indicator of your CAC.

 For example, if you offer a freemium version of your software product, your CPA would measure the cost of acquiring a free user.
-Your CAC would measure the cost of acquiring a paid user.
+Your CAC would measure the cost of acquiring a paid user.Months to Recover CAC

-Not only does this metric help you manage cash flow, it also tells you how long you need to retain a customer to break even.
+Not only does this metric help you manage cash flow, but it also tells you how long you need to retain a customer to break even.

-Let's say your CAC is $200, and your average revenue per account (ARPA) is $400.
+Let's say your CAC is $200, and your Average Revenue Per User or Account (ARPU/ARPA) is $400.
 Your gross margin is 95%.

-Months to recover CAC = CAC divided by (ARPA x GM).
+Months to recover CAC = CAC divided by (ARPA x GM)

 In this example, you'd break even in approximately two weeks.

-Lifetime Value (LTV)
+3. Customer Lifetime Value (LTV)

 Customer lifetime value (LTV) is the average amount of money your company makes from a buyer for however long they stay a customer (i.e., X months or years).